 Schuh S, Freedman S, Coates A, Allen U, Parkin PC, Stephens D, Ungar W, DaSilva Z, Willan AR.
 Effect of oximetry on hospitalization in bronchiolitis: a randomized clinical trial.
 JAMA.
 2014 Aug 20;312(7):712-8. doi: 10.1001/jama.2014.8637.

 They were infants presenting with bronchiolitis to a tertiary paediatric emergency department over a five-year period.
 They had to have saturations of 88% or higher to be included.

 Those with cardiopulmonary, neuromuscular, haematologic, or congenital airway anomalies were excluded.
 They also excluded those with severe respiratory distress.

 There were 108 infants in the control group, and 105 infants in the intervention group.

-Recruited infant were randomised to either the true saturation group, or the altered saturation group.
+Recruited infants were randomised to either the true saturation group or the altered saturation group.

 Those in the altered saturation group had their saturations displayed three points higher than the true reading (i.e. if the true reading was 89% the sats monitor displayed 92%).

 Doctors in the department knew that 50% of the infants would have their saturations altered in some way, but they didn’t know how much or in which direction.